nevillepark/who-pays-writers/README.md

 *   Some publications rely on their own staff more than others.
 If you plan on pitching, check how many recent pieces are by staff writers vs. freelancers.
 *   See [the changelog](https://github.com/nevillepark/who-pays-writers/commits/master/README.md) for a history of updates.

-Current "most wanted": up-to-date pay for Canadaland and Buzzfeed.
+Current "most wanted": up-to-date pay for Canadaland, BuzzFeed, and CBC Opinion.
 Gotta keep the new kids on their toes.

 ## The List